dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 While the results aren't an exact match to the PyTorch model, they're sufficiently similar.
 This slight variation can be attributed to differences in how normalization is implemented, leading to minor discrepancies in the precise values.

-Now let's repeat the CPU inference benchmark but using ONNX Runtime.
+Now let's benchmark the inference latency on ONNX Runtime with a CPU provider (backend).

 ```python
 import time